keikun17/comprehensive-tech-drama-handbook/index.md

 ## XVIII.
 Organize an event while there is an ongoing drama

 ## XVIX.
+Recommend w3schools

+## XX.
 Complain about this tech drama handbook.

  -  At last, the circle is complete.